 I eat a LOT of salads during the summer.
 Most days, it’s just too hot to think about eating something hot.
 So maybe I’ll grill up some chicken or salmon, and add it on top of my salad.
 But that’s about the extent of my summer cooking!

 Sometimes, though, I crave something hearty, cheesy, and casserole-y, and this dish hits the mark.

 Add as much (or little) of each of these as you like.
-Or, feel free to substitute summer squash, asparagus, or throw some spinach or kale into the mix.
+Other vegetables that would be delicious include:

-I love the idea of grilling the vegetables instead of breading and frying everything.
+I love the idea of grilling the vegetables instead of breading and frying everything for this recipe.
 It’s definitely a lot lighter on calories, but also, I think grilled vegetables have so much more flavor.

-Don’t worry, you’ll still get the breadcrumbs (I use panko for that crispy crunch), but they go on top, and the casserole just needs a quick 20-30 minutes in the oven so the cheese can melt.
+Don’t worry, you’ll still get the breadcrumbs (I use panko for that crispy crunch), but instead of having to dip and fry your veggies, the breadcrumbs go on top.
+And then, the casserole just needs a quick 20-30 minutes in the oven so the cheese can melt.

 And because I’m a major fan of cook once, eat twice (or three times), this makes 4 servings.
 So you’ll get tomorrow night off!
 You’re welcome.

 P.S. this recipe looks like it has a lot of steps, but it’s mostly just the layering process.
 It’s kind of like lasagna.

 - 1 medium eggplant peeled if desired, and cut into round 3/4" slices

 - 1 medium zucchini cut lengthwise into 3/4" strips